rwright403/rocket-flutter-speed-analysis/README.md

 - cg (x,y,z)
 - I (xx, yy, zz, xy, xz, yz)

-Connect to fins with RB3?
-RB2?
+Connect to fins with RB1?
+RB2? --> question of dof
+- rb2 - rigid load transfer to fuselage
+- rb1 - flexible load transfer to fuselage --> this would be used if we were modelling fin feet or attachment to high detail (might be worth???)

 ## Aerodynamic Model ✈️